 The internet has made almost anything available to everyone.
 Raw ingredient suppliers are now even selling things to the public that have typically only been accessible by industry professionals.
 Only people who understand their formulation complexity and proper usage should use chemical peel ingredients.
 This definitely doesn’t apply to all suppliers, but many are out to make a quick buck and they avoid putting safety first.
 What’s almost worse is that there are so many customers willing to cut corners and try professional treatments at home.

 Chemical peels are at the height of their popularity since they’ve been proven to alleviate a multitude of skin issues, from acne and wrinkles to so much more.
 I often hear about peels gone wrong when they find their way into the hands of the uneducated.
 These are the people who don’t understand how important it is to use a quality, stable formulation without too low of a pH.
 Of course, it’s also essential to understand your Fitzpatrick’s skin type to know what effect a peel will have.
 Simply put, the allure of buying a $15 bottle of a potent chemical peel can do serious damage by burning your skin—not in a good way.
-You can see two such examples here and here.
+You can see an example here.
 Trust me, there are so many horror stories like this.
 Ouch!
 Want a safe skin peel to use at home?
 Use this one.
 It gives amazing results when used weekly.

 Trend #4: Using the double-cleansing method.